-The College has assumed reductions in ESFA income arising from either under performance and further austerity savings, increases in overseas income and full cost activity.
-The College has produced a forecast cash flow statement up to December 2021, modelling the financial effects of these assumptions, which forecasts a closing surplus cash balance of \pounds 8.5m.
+The College has assumed reductions in ESFA income arising from either under performance, COVID 19 and further savings, increases in overseas income and full cost activity.
+The College has produced a forecast cash flow statement through to January 2023, 12 month post audit, modelling the financial effects of these assumptions, which forecasts a closing surplus cash balance of £12m.